Back

 • cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension);

-• renal dysfunction that may progress to renal failure and oligohydroamnion;
+• renal dysfunction, which may progress to renal failure and oligohydramnios;

-• of the mother and the newborn, at the end of the pregnancy, of:
+• of the mother and the newborn, at the end of pregnancy, of:

-• possible increased bleeding time, an anticoagulant effect that can occur even at very low doses;
+• possible increased bleeding time, an anticoagulant effect that may occur even at very low doses;

-• suppression of uterine contractions, resulting in delayed or prolonged labor.
+• suppression of uterine contractions, leading to delayed or prolonged labor.

 Therefore, MIG Junior is contraindicated during the third trimester of pregnancy (see section 4.3).